10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 Pure aloe vera gel cools irritated skin almost instantly, calms inflammation, and creates a thin soothing layer over the skin that dials down the itch signal within minutes.

-How to use it: Dab a small amount of plain, fragrance-free aloe vera gel onto the itchy area.
-You can do this up to 3–4 times a day.
+How to use it: Dab a small amount of plain, fragrance-free aloe vera gel onto the itchy area up to 3–4 times a day.

 It's also a great "instead of scratching" move — when the itch is driving you crazy, reach for the aloe gel instead.
 Keep a tube in the bathroom so it's right there when you need it most.

 3. Try an Anti-Itch Hemorrhoid Cream

-Over-the-counter creams go a step further than aloe or witch hazel — they actually suppress the inflammation that's causing the itch in the first place.
+Over-the-counter creams go a step further than aloe or witch hazel — they actually suppress the inflammation causing the itch.
+Two main ingredients to look for:

 • Lidocaine — a topical numbing agent that kills the itch and pain signals on contact.
 Works faster than hydrocortisone but doesn't treat the underlying inflammation.
 Many products combine both.